If you don’t see the solution to your question, please email me, and I’d be more than happy to chat.

 Do you charge any hidden fees or surcharges?

 Absolutely NO hidden fees.
-Simply put: you pay half the total price of the package you want after we sign the contract, and the rest is due when you approve of the final edit.
-There will be minor surcharge/s if you ask for one or more editing components that don’t already come included in your selected package.
+Simply put: you pay half the total price of the service you want after we sign the contract, and the rest is due when you approve the final edit.

 For all other extenuating circumstances, we can definitely work out a reasonable adjustment via email.

 Microsoft Word and PowerPoint (if applicable) as well as Google Docs and Slides (if applicable)